Nickelodeon's Biggest Scandals Ever

 The creator of Ren & Stimpy allegedly preyed on young fans

-Byrd says she reached out to Kricfalusi in 1994 when she was 13 years old.
+Byrd said she reached out to Kricfalusi in 1994 when she was 13 years old.
 Kricfalusi, who was 39 at the time, began communicating with her and eventually began a sexual relationship with her when she was 16.
-Byrd says she was then coaxed into a long relationship under the guise of a mentorship.
-Associates of both Byrd and Kricfalusi also claimed to BuzzFeed that he routinely took lewd photos of Byrd and shared them with others without her consent or knowledge.
+He then coaxed her into a relationship under the guise of mentorship, routinely taking lewd photos of Byrd and sharing them with others without her consent.
 "He ruined a good bit of my childhood and my early adulthood, gave me PTSD, and forced me to change careers," Byrd told the outlet.

 Nickelodeon's tepid response to the John Kricfalusi scandal

-Kricfalusi's lawyer, however, responded to the allegations in the BuzzFeed article in a statement that read, in part: "For a brief time, 25 years ago, he had a 16-year-old girlfriend."
-The attorney claimed Kricfalusi had "struggled" with undiagnosed mental illness and excessive alcohol use throughout the '90s and further stated, "Since that time he has worked feverishly on his mental health issues, and has been successful in stabilizing his life over the last decade."
+Kricfalusi's lawyer responded to the allegations in the BuzzFeed article in a statement that read, in part: "For a brief time, 25 years ago, he had a 16-year-old girlfriend."
+The attorney claimed Kricfalusi had "struggled" with undiagnosed mental illness and excessive alcohol use throughout the 1990s and further stated, "Since that time he has worked feverishly on his mental health issues, and has been successful in stabilizing his life over the last decade."

 The Nickelodeon dialogue coach controversy

-Shockingly, Peck returned to work on a kids' show after serving 16 months in jail (not at Nickelodeon but his post-conviction credits do include "The Suite Life of Zack and Cody" on the Disney channel).
+Shockingly, Peck returned to work on a kids' show after serving 16 months in jail.
+This wasn't at Nickelodeon, but his post-conviction credits do include "The Suite Life of Zack and Cody" on the Disney Channel.

 A teen pregnancy left Nickelodeon in a tough position